800-282-2882 if you want to be on the program and the email address lrushbow at eibnet.com.

 You want to torture them?

-Well that happens to be true.
+Well, that happens to be true.

 But look, now wait a minute.

-No, no, no, no, no, Ruth, hang on.
+Ruth, hang on.

-What are they gonna do?
+What are they going to do?

-They voted, didn't change anything.
+Didn't change anything.

-How's it gonna backfire?
+How's it going to backfire?

-How's it gonna backfire on the Democrats?
+How's it going to backfire on the Democrats?

-How's it gonna backfire on anybody?
+How's it going to backfire on anybody?

-Well, you know what I'd like to see is I actually like to see Americans just lighten up uh Washington, D.C., their senators and everybody else, and just tell them they're fed up with it.
+Well, you know what I'd like to see is I actually like to see Americans just lighten up Washington, D.C., their senators and everybody else, and just tell them they're fed up with it.

 Let's get rid of them.